sajouh/Natural-Language-Processing-/README.md

 Secondly the model is deployed to predict 'mew' reviews to deternine from natural language whether a review is +ve or -ve

-Lastly the accuracy of the model is determined using some metric or accuracy scoring sytem
+Lastly the accuracy of the model is determined using some metric or accuracy scoring sytem.